 JFS is committed to:

-1-Be a leader and catalyst in providing the best social, health and community services with special responsibility to vulnerable children, families and elders.
+- Be a leader and catalyst in providing the best social, health and community services with special responsibility to vulnerable children, families and older adults.